Referral

 Visiting

-Due to security reasons, visiting outside normal working hours is not allowed.
-Clients cannot stay in the hospital overnight.
-A list of nearby accommodation is available if required.
+• Security: Visiting outside normal working hours is not possible.
+Clients cannot stay overnight.
+A list of nearby accommodation can be provided if required.

-Please respect the confidentiality of other owners and their horses when visiting your horse in the hospital.
+• Confidentiality: Please respect the privacy of other clients and their horses during your visit.

 Estimates & Payments

-At the initial consultation the veterinarian will discuss the investigation and treatment options with you and provide you with an estimate of costs.
-Please note that what we provide is an estimate (not a quotation) for the treatment projected.
-Individual responses to treatment vary greatly depending on many factors and the treatment plan may need to be revised.
-Revised estimates for care may need to be given verbally should circumstances change during the progression of the hospital stay.
-You will receive ongoing cost information throughout your horse’s stay at the hospital if required.
+At your horse’s initial consultation, the veterinarian will discuss the investigation and treatment options with you and provide an estimate of costs.
+Please note this is an estimate (not a fixed quotation).
+Individual responses to treatment can vary, and the treatment plan may need to change as your horse’s care progresses.

 Home – VetPay